SopadeGalinha/Ft-Irc/README.md

 Overall, sockets form the backbone of communication in IRC, enabling real-time text-based messaging between clients and servers over the Internet.

+## Poll
+The poll() function is used to monitor multiple file descriptors to see if any of them are ready for I/O operations.
+It is often used in network programming to handle multiple client connections simultaneously without blocking.

+**Initialization**: You create a struct pollfd array where each element represents a file descriptor you want to monitor.
+Each element contains information about the file descriptor and the events you're interested in (e.g., whether you want to monitor for read, write, or error events).

+**Call poll()**: You pass this array to the poll() function along with the number of file descriptors being monitored and a timeout value.
+The poll() function will block until either one of the file descriptors becomes ready for the requested I/O operations or the timeout expires.

+**Check for Events**: Once poll() returns, you iterate through the array of pollfd structures to see which file descriptors are ready and what type of events occurred on each.

+**Handle Events**: You then handle the I/O operations based on the events detected (e.g., reading from a socket, writing to a file, etc.).

 ## Resources

 [Internet Relay Chat](https://chi.cs.uchicago.edu/chirc/irc.html) - IRC Overview <br>
 [IRC Communications](https://chi.cs.uchicago.edu/chirc/irc_examples.html) - Exemples of a conversation between an IRC client and server <br>
 [RFC2810](https://datatracker.ietf.org/doc/html/rfc2810) - Internet Relay Chat: Architecture <br>